 Planning on visiting the Galapagos Islands?
-Don´t miss our list of the best places to discover and activities to do!
-Of course, in the Galapagos there is more to see besides the places on this list but here at the a few highlights to help you begin planning your dream Galapagos trip.
+We’ve got you covered with this considered list of the best places to visit on the Galapagos Islands!
+Of course, there are so many more things to see and do beyond this guide, but we wanted to offer a few highlights to help you begin planning your dream Galapagos trip.
 We also offer Galapagos land tours and luxury Galapagos cruises, if that’s the way you prefer to travel!
 Enjoy the beautiful sandy beaches of the island of Santa Cruz!
-Take a look at the huge albatrosses on the rocky shores of the Española Island, meet the most famous icon of the Archipelago, the very famous Lonesome George, at the Charles Darwin Research Station, hike near the Sierra Negra volcano edge and dive into the clear waters of the Puerto Villamil tunnels.
+Take a look at the huge albatrosses on the rocky shores of the Española Island.
+Hike near the Sierra Negra volcano edge and dive into the clear waters of the Puerto Villamil tunnels.
 Keep reading to discover more about the Galapagos Islands!

 The Enchanting Islands are waiting for you, go and explore!

 Tortuga Bay is located southwest of the tourist town of Puerto Ayora, Santa Cruz.
 The majority of visitors consideres this place one of the most beautiful beaches in Galapagos.
 There are 2 ways to arrive to this site, either by the sea via sea taxis that part from the passengers pier of Puerto Ayora or from the land through a path of about 2 kilometers connected to the beach by foot only.

 The Charles Darwin Research Station is located in Puerto Ayora, Santa Cruz.
 Is an international non-profit organization dedicated to scientific research.
 The Galapagos Islands is home to the famous Galapagos Tortoise, which fully grown can weigh up to 500 pounds and reach 6 feet in length.
 During your visit to the Research Station you will get to see tortoises at all stages of growth from unhatched eggs to full-grown adults.